A Field in England: Plot

-Cutler eventually nears reaching the treasure, attracting the attention of O'Neill, who discovers Jacob and Whitehead gone.
-Reaching where Friend's corpse is, O'Neill pursues Whitehead, who ingests a considerable quantity of mushrooms, heightening his awareness but suffering a hallucinatory experience, wherein he conjures a violent wind to blow away the camp's tent.
-Cutler discovers that the "treasure" is just a skull, which he shoots in anger.
-Jacob comes back to join Whitehead in escaping from O'Neill.
+Cutler eventually reaches the beginnings of treasure.
+O'Neill is awoken by his excitement and quickly realises the other men are missing.
+He pursues Whitehead, who ingests a massive amount of mushrooms: his awareness is greatly heightened, but he suffers a disturbing hallucinatory experience, wherein he conjures a violent wind to blow away the camp's tent.

-Cutler angrily berates O'Neill, blaming him for trusting Whitehead and lying to him about the alehouse—which was simply a ploy to entice Jacob and Friend—and abuses him.
+Cutler discovers that the treasure is merely a skull, which he shoots in anger.
+He angrily berates O'Neill, blaming him for trusting Whitehead about the treasure and for lying to him about the alehouse, which was simply a ploy to entice Jacob and Friend.
 O'Neill promptly kills Cutler and then pursues Whitehead and Jacob, who scavenge Cutler's weapons and return to the overturned camp.
 As they are preparing for an attack, Friend appears alive and reveals their location to O'Neill.
 As Jacob throws Friend to the ground to stop him, O'Neill shoots Jacob in the gut, but Jacob returns fire breaking O'Neill's leg.
 Jacob dies from his injuries, after he and Whitehead surmise that the treasure was the friendship they shared.
 Friend brandishes Cutler's pike and charges O'Neill, but O'Neill kills him with his last shot.
 Whitehead takes advantage of the situation to finally kill O'Neill by shooting him in the back of the head.

-Whitehead buries his friends' corpses in the hole and leaves the field.
-Wearing O'Neill's clothes, he gathers his master's stolen documents and returns to the hedgerow where he first met Cutler, Jacob and Friend, from which battle sounds are rising.
+Whitehead buries his friends' corpses in the treasure's hole and leaves the field.
+Wearing O'Neill's clothes, he gathers his master's stolen documents and returns to the hedgerow where he first met Cutler, Jacob, and Friend, from which battle sounds are rising.
 After he wades through the hedge, he sees Friend, Jacob and himself standing together.